kruftt/carnac/README.md

     }
 })
 ```
-When called, `myAction` will fire a single batch even that contains its three sub-events in an `evt.events` property.
+When called, `myAction` will fire a single batch event.
+The sub-events will be accessible in an `evt.events` property.
 Batched events can be nested so that actions can be composed into still larger actions.

 &nbsp;